Oceananigans.jl and ClimaOcean.jl

 Hints for obtaining help: Many Julia and Oceanigans methods (and their functions) amd structures appear in the examples.
 To get the extensive online help which is available, first ensure that "using Oceananigans, ClimaOcean" is invoked.
 In addition, if the GPU is being investigated then "using CUDA" should be invoked.
 Then Julia's normal help environment can be entered with a question mark on an othwise empty line.
 Then type the name of the symbol for which help is sought.
 A list of names is given on this page below.
 The descriptions and options are often many and might be bewildering at first.
 In the examples only a small number of options are explored.

-These examples are taken from the Oceananigans.jl github file system.
+The examples in this section are taken from the Oceananigans.jl github file system.

 1. One Dimensional Diffusion: